GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-2.md

     such as `com.google.common.io.OutputSupplier` because Guava incremented major versions every 6 months.

+  - A type you've exposed on your own API surface cannot be shaded.
+This removes one of the available techniques for resolving diamond dependency conflicts.

 - Use package-protected classes and methods for internal APIs that should not be used by consumers.

 - Do not mark methods and classes public by default.
 Assume non-public until a need is